TargetedEntropy/watcher/README.md

 - Playlist history limited to 50 most recent videos per room
 - All users in the same room share the same video grid and history
 - Drag and drop works from history panel to any video slot
+- Webcam is only available in non-default rooms (disabled in the default room for privacy)
+- WebRTC connections are peer-to-peer (no media streaming through the server)
+- For production deployment, use HTTPS to enable webcam functionality

 ## License